aivero/contrib/gst-depth-meta/README.md

 ## Use

-This repository acts as an ABI for the [gst-depth-meta-rs](https://gitlab.com/aivero/public/gstreamer/gst-depth-meta-rs) repository, which contains Rust bindings.
+This repository acts as an ABI for the gst-depth-meta-rs repository, which contains Rust bindings.
 The reason for that is that Aivero's custom GStreamer elements are written primarily in Rust.

-The repository is also used by the [gstreamer-colorizer](https://gitlab.com/aivero/public/gstreamer/gst-colorizer), which can colorize depth-video.
+The repository is also used by the gstreamer-colorizer, which can colorize depth-video.

-# Contributing

-Please see [the contribution guidelines](CONTRIBUTING.md) for instructions on how to contribute.

-# License

-This project is licensed under the [Apache Version 2 license](LICENSE).
-Copyright 2019 Aivero.